ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

 * what volition is and isn't (and why typical characterizations like "the power to have done otherwise" are illegitimate)
 * why I don't like the phrase "free will" (ie, that it implies "contra-causal freedom")
 * what choice is and how it can be both deterministic and meaningful (and relatedly, what the role of epistemic ignorance is)
+* how understanding how something works (eg, volition, choice, a volcano) does not cause it to stop existing
 * the connection between moral accountability/agency and determinism
 * how the search for explanatory _reasons_ for people's choices and behaviors is implicitly premised on determinism
 * the connection to epistemology, especially induction, concept-formation, and principles